denysandriyanov/opal-fetcher-sqlite/README.md

 Your DataSourceEntry objects (either in OPAL_DATA_CONFIG_SOURCES or in dynamic updates sent via the OPAL publish API) can now include this fetcher's config.

-Example value of OPAL_DATA_CONFIG_SOURCES (formatted nicely, but in the env var you should pack this to one line and remove spaces):
+The example value of OPAL_DATA_CONFIG_SOURCES (formatted nicely, but in the env var you should pack this to one line and remove spaces):
 {
     "config":
     {